What is an accommodation?

 My medical leave of absence is ending soon and I might need job modifications when I return.
 How much notice do I need to give?

-Please contact the event sponsor of the event you are attending to initiate your request.
-If you are unsure of whom to contact, feel free to reach out to our office (email@example.com) and we will do our best to put you in touch with the event sponsor.
+Contact the event sponsor of the event you are attending to initiate your request.
+If you are unsure of who to contact, feel free to reach out to our office via phone at (617) 495-1859 or email at email@example.com and we will do our best to put you in touch with the event sponsor.

 I will be visiting Harvard and one of my family members would like to borrow a wheelchair.
 What are the options?